typelevel/typelevel.github.com/_posts/2016-01-26-variance-and-functors.md

 }
 ```

-Going back to treating `Array` as a read/write store, if we make it read-only (like a read-only
+Going back to treating `Array` and `Serializer` as a read/write store, if we make it read-only (like a read-only
 handle on a resource) we can safely treat it as if it were covariant.
 If we are asked to read
 `Shape`s and we know how to read `Circle`s, we can read a `Circle` and upcast it into a `Shape`
 before handing it over.